ubc-biodiversity-bioinformatics/Genomics_and_Bioinformatics_Workshop/Intro_to_bioinformatics.md

 <!-- Intro to bioinformatics -->
 ## Intro to bioinformatics

+### Bioinformatics is an interdisciplinary field that develops and uses computational tools to collect, analyze, and interpret biological data—especially large-scale data like DNA, RNA, and protein sequences.

 ### Learning Objectives:
 By the end of this workshop you should be able to:
 - Describe the different types of sequencing that exist